SCOTT RUESCHER

 “My Eight-Year-Old Grandmother” in Negative Capability

-“Above the Fold,” “At Hamilton and Pearl,” “Tag,” and “Tenskwatawa,” in Lights, a zine published in 2020 by Pleasure Boat Studios
+“Above the Fold” and three other poems in Lights, a zine published in 2020 by Pleasure Boat Studios

 “The Trees of Heaven” in About Place